UHBiocomputation/UH-biocomputation-web/content/20231204-computer-vision-and-image-analysis-for-industry-4-0.rst

 Reference:

-- N. Siddique, M. S. Arefin, M. A. R. Ahad, and M. A. A. Dewan, "Computer Vision and Image Analysis for Industry 4.0".
+- N.Siddique, M. S. Arefin, M. A. R. Ahad, and M. A. A. Dewan, "Computer Vision and Image Analysis for Industry 4.0".
 CRC Press, 2023.

 **Date:**  2023/12/08 |br|
 **Time:** 14:00 |br|